 1926 Skate History

-Steve McNeil skates for 19 hours and 26 minutes to raise awareness and funds for Alzheimer’s disease.
+Steve McNeil skates for 19 hours and 26 minutes to raise awareness and funds for all charities in Canada

-He started his marathon skates in 2012 in Toronto as a tribute to his mother Eunice McNeil who died of the disease, and to all the caregivers of patients with Alzheimer’s.
+He started his marathon skates in 2012 in Toronto as a tribute to his mother Eunice McNeil who died of Alzheimer's disease, and to all the caregivers of patients with Alzheimer’s.

 His mother was born on December 15 1926 thus the name of his skate -1926Skate.
 McNeil, who is a recreational hockey referee in Toronto, says his 19-hour and 26-minute effort is just one day in his life, but caregivers spend that much time each day looking after their loved ones.